- Last updated:

 The Whipbird Village section will be open to explore this Easter school holidays.
 Come along and visit the beautiful Whipbird eggs carved from granite and the new "pods" being created using living native plants.

-For more information about the Maroochy Regional Bushland Botanic Garden, contact council's customer service centre.
+For more information about the Maroochy Regional Bushland Botanic Garden, contact council.